ysyk2021/ai-for-small-business-process-automation-techniques-and-strategies-for-more-efficient-workflows/src/chapter-3-1.md

 Conclusion
 ----------

 Assessing your process automation needs and goals is a critical first step in preparing for AI implementation in small business process automation.
 By carefully assessing your current processes, identifying areas for automation, and defining your automation goals, you can ensure that your automation efforts are focused on the areas where they will have the most significant impact on efficiency, productivity, and profitability.
-In the next chapter, we will discuss the importance of evaluating data availability and quality when preparing for AI implementation in small business process automation.